UnionPOS/packages/docs/targets.md

-kubectl-1.14              1.14.7     Production-Grade Container Scheduling and Management kubectx                   0.7.1      Switch faster between clusters and namespaces in kubectl kubens                    0.7.1      Switch faster between clusters and namespaces in kubectl lectl                     0.17       Script to check issued certificates by Let's Encrypt on CTL (Certificate Transparency Log) using https://crt.sh misspell                  0.3.4      Correct commonly misspelled English words in source files packer                    1.4.4      Packer is a tool for creating identical machine images for multiple platforms from a single source configuration. pandoc                    2.8        Universal markup converter
+kubectl-1.14              1.14.7     Production-Grade Container Scheduling and Management kubectx                   0.7.1      Switch faster between clusters and namespaces in kubectl kubens                    0.7.1      Switch faster between clusters and namespaces in kubectl lazydocker                0.7.6      The lazier way to manage everything docker lazygit                   0.11.3     simple terminal UI for git commands lectl                     0.17       Script to check issued certificates by Let's Encrypt on CTL (Certificate Transparency Log) using https://crt.sh mfa                       1.1.1      Two-factor authentication on the command line misspell                  0.3.4      Correct commonly misspelled English words in source files packer                    1.4.4      Packer is a tool for creating identical machine images for multiple platforms from a single source configuration. pandoc                    2.8        Universal markup converter